atosti/fo3-perfect-character/README.md

 7. Now find the
 8. ALTERNATELY.
 You can discover these final locations ahead of time, or even account for the books in them to prevent how much Shalebridge/Bethesda must be farmed.

-# Skillbook and EXP Farming
+# Skillbook and Experience Farming
 In Fallout 3, many enemies respawn every 3 in-game days.
 By using the wait mechanic to let 72 hours pass, many of the world's locations will have their enemies reset.
 Moreover, many enemies that spawn out in the open world of the Capitol Wasteland will respawn at the location of their dead body rather than where they were initially found.
 As such, locations can be initially cleared and rearranged to allow for more optimal subsequent farming.
 Just be sure to use a weapon that leaves behind a draggable body (e.g. avoid gooing enemies with Energy Weapons).

 One more note on the matter.
 I've read a few (very dated) posts online that mention placing more than 6 enemies of a single type (e.g. 7 raiders) in an area can cause some bodies to disappear from the game forever.
 While I can't confirm that limiting your bodycount to 6 will prevent this, I have encountered bodies disappearing in some of my saves when using large quantities.
 If it happens to you, consider limiting each enemy type to a maximum of 6 per area to prevent this.
 (So 6 raiders and 3 enclave soldiers is fine, but 7 raiders isn't.)